Preparing your body for pregnancy

 Everything that you and your partner have ingested and have been exposed to in the last 4 months has influenced the quality of your eggs and sperm.

-By rushing into conception before allowing your hormones to balance out and before adjusting your lifestyle and diet not only are you not preparing your body for pregnancy but you are risking a conception with an egg and sperm of low quality in a body that’s not prepared for a pregnancy.
+By rushing into conception before allowing your hormones to balance out and before adjusting your lifestyle and diet not only are you not preparing your body to get pregnant but you are risking a conception with an egg and sperm of low quality in a body that’s not prepared for a pregnancy.

 What this means in the longer run is that you are increasing your odds of a miscarriage and/or premature birth, pregnancy complications, malformations and compromised health of your baby.